marten-seemann/draft-seemann-quic-reliable-message/draft-seemann-quic-reliable-message.md

-If the extension is negotiated, an endpoint is allowed to send MESSAGE frames up to the maximum sequence number the peer advertised in the max_message_id transport paramter.
+If the extension is negotiated, an endpoint is allowed to send MESSAGE frames up to the maximum sequence number the peer advertised in the max_message_id transport parameter.
 Endpoints SHOULD regularly increase the maximum sequence number by sending MAX_MESSAGE frames as MESSAGE frames are consumed.

-When a MESSAGE frame is declared lost, implemenations MUST do one of two things:
+When a MESSAGE frame is declared lost, implementations MUST do one of two things:
 They either MUST retransmit the frame, or they MUST inform the application.
 The application MAY decide that the frame does not need to be retransmitted, or it MAY update the contents of the message.
-If the contents of the message are updated, it MUST be transmitted using a new sequence nubmer.
+If the contents of the message are updated, it MUST be transmitted using a new sequence number.

 The receiver of a MESSAGE frame MUST deliver the frame to the application.
 It MUST NOT drop the frame, unless the connection is closed.